mosparo/wordpress-plugin/readme.txt

 Because of a missing event in the Everest Forms plugin, the invisible mode of mosparo can only work in the normal submission mode, not in the AJAX submission mode.
 We're waiting for an additional event in the Everest Forms plugin, which makes the mosparo plugin compatible again.

 == Changelog ==

+= 1.9.1 =
+*Release Date: 18th April 2024*

+* [Bugfix] Elementor: Fixed an issue with the initialization in forms in Elementor popups

 = 1.9 =
 *Release Date: 29th March 2024*